Asaf Pinkhasov: Biography

 By 1917, he became the leader of the Mountain Jews of Derbent.
-He translated the Siddur (Гъуьл тефило) from Hebrew into the language of the Mountain Jews.
+He translated the Siddur (Гъуьл тефило) from Hebrew into the Judeo-Tat language.
 At the same time, he taught at the first Russian-Jewish school in Dagestan.

 In the spring of 1917, Turkic, Armenian, Jewish, and Russian national committees began operating in Derbent.
 Each committee soon established a small armed detachment.
 Asaf Pinkhasov was elected Chairman of the Jewish National Committee, and the previously formed Zionist group joined this committee.

 During the existence of the Mountainous Republic of the Northern Caucasus, Mountain Jews were elected to the Derbent City Duma, including A. Pinkhasov, Khanukaev, B. Musakhalov, and Ya.
 Dadashev.
 Asaf Pinkhasov also played a role in the liberation of 28 Jewish youths captured by Denikin’s forces, who faced the threat of execution.

 After the end of the Russian Civil War and the restoration of Soviet power, all national committees in Derbent were declared illegal, and their leaders were arrested and convicted of aiding counterrevolutionaries.

-Shortly after Soviet power was established in Derbent in late April to early May 1918, the city's Council of People’s Commissars issued a decision on May 11, 1918:
+Shortly after Soviet power was established in Derbent in late April to early May 1918, the city's Council of People's Commissars issued a decision on May 11, 1918:

 “In view of the appropriation of the functions of Soviet power by the National Committees, immediate measures must be taken to abolish them.”
 (News of the Revolutionary Defense of the City of Derbent, May 19 (May 3), 1918, No. 19, p.
 4).

 All the committee chairmen were sentenced to death.
 They all filed an appeal to the Military Tribunal of the Dagestan Region for a review of the sentence.
 However, before receiving a response from the central authorities, the sentence was carried out only against Asaf Pinkhasov.